oel/akka-blockchain/README.md

 # Akka Blockchain

 This is an Actor-based Scala application that runs on an Akka cluster to simulate cryptocurrency mining activities on a decentralized blockchain network.
 It involves using of hash functions, Merkle trees and some basic PKCS cryptographic functions.
-Proof of Work is adopted as the concensus algorithm.
+Proof-of-Work is adopted as the concensus algorithm.
 For an overview of the application, please visit [Genuine Blog](https://blog.genuine.com/an-akka-actor-based-blockchain/).

-The application uses Akka classic actors and has been tested fully functional on Akka 2.5 and 2.6 on an expandable cluster, with each node simulating an independent miner.

-With the default configuration, the application will launch an Akka cluster on a single host with two seed nodes at port# 2551 and 2552, with additional nodes bound to additional port#s (e.g. 2553, 2554, ...) as needs arise.
-It can be easily configured to run on separate hosts that form a scalable cluster.
+The application uses Akka classic actors and has been tested fully functional on Akka *2.5* and *2.6* on an expandable cluster, with each node simulating an independent miner.
+With the default configuration, the application will launch an Akka cluster on a single host with two seed nodes at port# *2551* and *2552* for additional nodes to join.

-The main program takes a port#, path to the miner's public-key ([PKCS#8](https://en.wikipedia.org/wiki/PKCS_8) PEM) for collecting mining reward, and an optional flag "test" for a quick test (as opposed to entering a mining loop).
+The main program takes as arguments a port#, path to the miner's public-key for collecting mining reward, and an optional flag "test" for a quick test (as opposed to entering a mining loop):

 ```bash
 $ sbt "runMain akkablockchain.Main port# /path/to/minerPublicKey [test]"
 ```

-To save time for crypto key generation (required for user accounts) in application startup, a few public-keys (account?_public.pem; ?=0,..,9) have been pre-generated and saved under "{project-root}/src/main/resources/key/".
-Method generateKeyPairPemFiles() within the included Crypto class can be used to generate additional keypairs.
+To save time for cryptographic key generation (required for user accounts) in application startup, a few public-keys (*accountX_public.pem*; *X=0,..,9*) have been created and saved under "*{project-root}/src/main/resources/key/*".
+To generate additional keys, method *generateKeyPairPemFiles()* within the included *Crypto* class can be used.

 ## Running akka-blockchain on separate JVMs
-To run the application on separate JVMs, please proceed as follows:

-git-clone the repo to a local disk, open up separate shell command line terminals and launch the application from the project-root on separate terminals by binding them to different port#.
+Git-clone the repo to a local disk, open up separate shell command line terminals and launch the application from the *project-root* on separate terminals by binding them to different port#.

 1. Start the cluster seed node #1 at port# 2551 using account0 as miner's account
 ```bash